CivicActions/ssp-toolkit/docs/ssp.md

 ### PS-8: Personnel Sanctions

-> The organization:
->   a.
-Employs a formal sanctions process for individuals failing to comply with
-> established information security policies and procedures; and
->   b.
-Notifies [Assignment: organization-defined personnel or roles] within [Assignment:
-> organization-defined time period] when a formal employee sanctions process is initiated, identifying the individual sanctioned and the reason for the sanction.

 ##### LINCS

 The disciplinary sanctions for personnel failing to comply with establish IT security policies and procedures are included in the Department’s HR policy.
 If an employee violates the Department’s information security policies and procedures, the employee may be subject to disciplinary action at the discretion of management.
 Actions may range from verbal or written warning, removal of system access for a specific period of time, reassignment to other duties, or termination, depending on the severity of the violation.
 Disciplinary sanctions are reported to the OCIO.